Michael Tubbs: Personal life

-In December 2017, Tubbs married Anna Malaika Nti-Asare, whom he had met at Stanford University.
+In December 2017, Tubbs married Anna Malika Nti-Asare, whom he had met at Stanford University.
 After graduating from Stanford with a Bachelor of Arts in medical anthropology in 2014 as a member of Phi Beta Kappa and from King's College, Cambridge with a Master of Philosophy in multidisciplinary gender studies in 2015, Nti-Asare spent two years teaching at Aspire Langston Hughes Academy in Stockton.
 She is now a Gates Cambridge Scholar and a doctoral student in education at King's College, Cambridge.

 Tubbs was arrested for driving under the influence in 2014.
 He apologized for what he called a "poor decision to drive when I should not have."
 He pled no contest to misdemeanor charges.

 On October 19, 2019, he announced the birth of a son.
 Their second child, a daughter, was born on August 30, 2021.

 In 2022, Tubbs published his memoir, The Deeper the Roots: A Memoir of Hope and Home.
-Tubbs provides featured commentary in the documentary It's Basic, directed by Marc Levin, which will premiere at the 2023 Tribeca Festival.
+Tubbs provides featured commentary in the documentary It's Basic, directed by Marc Levin, which premiered at the 2023 Tribeca Festival.